AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

   - fee destination (treasury) address
   - fee token address
 - Create the struct fields getter functions
-- Create the struct fields setter function (*Q: Why did they use one function for that?*)
+- Create the struct fields setter function (*Q#0: Why did they use one function for that?*)
   - Is it because they won't be used frequently so one is enough plus it will reduce:
     - deployment cost?
     - functions lookup cost?